pontus/LocalEGA/docs/dataout.rst

 difference is that data is not "returned" to the requester in a response, but is being dumped to the outbox location (re-encrypted for the requester).

+The reason for having this functionality is so-called "offline" use-case, where DOA is running in the isolated environment (like TSD) and can't expose REST API (but still can receive RabbitMQ messages).

 Handling Permissions
 --------------------